tlienart/Franklin.jl/docs/code/eval-tricks.md

 \toc

-The basic idea is to exploit the fact that the output of a Julia code block evaluated by Franklin can be re-processed as Franklin Markdow when using the `\textoutput` command; this offers a wide range of possibilities best shown through a few examples (more or less in increasing degree of sophistication).
+The basic idea is to exploit the fact that the output of a Julia code block evaluated by Franklin can be re-processed as Franklin Markdown when using the `\textoutput` command; this offers a wide range of possibilities best shown through a few examples (more or less in increasing degree of sophistication).

 ## Generating a table